nhcooper123/chameleon-chromosomes/README.md

 The cleaned datasets, along rest of the ancillary data required to run all analyses and produce all figures is within the `data` folder.

-* *ML-tree-species.tre* - tree needed for the main analyses in the paper
+* *Bayesian-tree-species.tre* - tree needed for the main analyses in the paper
 * *chromosome-data-species.csv* - data needed for the main analyses in the paper
-* *ML-tree.tre* - tree for the all OTUs analyses in the supplementary materials
+* *Bayesian-tree.tre* - tree for the all OTUs analyses in the supplementary materials
-* *chromosome-data.csv* - data needed for the main analyses in the paper
-* *ML-tree.tre* - tree for the all OTUs analyses in the supplementary materials
+* *chromosome-data.csv* - data needed for the all OTUs analyses in the supplementary materials
 * *chromevol-simulations-outputs-best.csv* - outputs from the "best" model of chromosome evolution used in the main text.
 The equivalent for the all OTUs analyses is in the folder `data/OTUs`.
 * *null-simulations-outputs.csv* - outputs from the null simulations using the best model of chromosome evolution used in the main text.
 The equivalent for the all OTUs analyses is in the folder `data/OTUs`.